-Environmental cleaning in the high risk category should be undertaken using either a combined detergent/disinfectant solution at a dilution of 1000 ppm available chlorine or a general purpose neutral detergent in a solution of warm water followed by a disinfectant solution of 1000ppm.
+The cleaning frequency and use of general purpose detergent for cleaning in the Medium Risk pathway as per the NHS Scotland National Cleaning Services or a general purpose neutral detergent in a solution of warm water followed by a disinfectant solution of 1000ppm.
 A minimum of 4 hours should have elapsed between the first daily clean and the second daily clean - see table 6 for cleaning requirements.
 Where a room has not been occupied by any staff or patient/individuals since the first daily clean was undertaken, a second daily clean is not required.